Proxtx/clipper/README.md

 # clipper

 clip-bot that allows you to clip the last 30 seconds of audio in a voicechat.
 It automatically joins voicechats.
 Works on multiple servers.
+Use server-deathen to disable the bot.

 ## setup